AdamSobieski/Argumentation/README.md

 ### Abstract Templates

 This argumentation framework makes use of abstract templates.
-In abstract templating, a `TemplateGenerator` provides a sequence of its parameters, each of which can be bound to a value, these bound parameters altogether utilized when producing a `TemplateGenerated`.
+In abstract templating, a `Template` provides a sequence of parameters, each of which can be bound to a value, and these bound parameters altogether can be utilized to produce a `TemplateGenerated`.

 ```python
 TPARAMETER = TypeVar("TPARAMETER", bound=Parameter, default=Parameter)